Jabukovac killings: Perpetrator

-Nikola Radosavljević (Никола Радосављевић; born 1968), is the 55-year-old perpetrator.
-At the time of the massacre he was 39 years old.
-He was a seasonal agricultural worker in Austria who returned to Serbia before the shooting.
+Nikola Radosavljević (Никола Радосављевић; born 1968) was a seasonal agricultural worker in Austria who returned to Serbia before the shooting.
 He is an ethnic Vlach.
 He is mentally ill and suffers from a paranoid personality disorder.
 As a child, he lost his sister, which affected him for a long time.
 He also lost his newborn daughter.
 His parents' deaths also affected him.
 He was married to Jelena.
 They have a son, Dalibor, and a daughter, Gordana.
 He had a brother who also worked in Austria.
 Neighbours described him as a kind and calm man who never quarreled with his family and neighbours.

 However, he had attacked several people the year before already, in 2006, when he was on a bus trip from Austria to Serbia.
 After that, Radosavljević was admitted to the Laza Lazarević Institute for Neuropsychiatric Diseases in Belgrade, two months before the massacre.
 After only one month of treatment, he was released prematurely.
 He then was taken to a mental hospital in the Austrian city of Klosterneuburg and was released only 3 weeks later.
 Doctors determined that he felt threatened and constantly thought that someone wanted to harm him, which was accompanied by some delusional thoughts about being cursed by someone.

 After some time, he stopped taking his medication and attacked his coworker in Austria in October, whereupon he was sent back to the hospital.
 Before the shooting, his farm in Serbia burned down, which concerned him.
 He was also haunted by the thought that his sister-in-law, Anika Čogić, and her mother had cursed him, and that he was under the influence of that curse.
 Two days before the shooting, he and his son went to a local Vlach sorcerer, who confirmed that he indeed was under the influence of a curse.
 The sorcerer also gave Nikola a means of removing the curse from him.
 His wife and father found incense and a spoon in his house and suspected that he was using them to get rid of the curse.